Web Hosting Performance Test: 120 Days of Real Data

 | UptimeRobot Pro | $8.00 | Uptime from 5 locations | Every 1 minute |

-- Uptime percentage: Site returns HTTP 200 status code (measured by UptimeRobot + my custom checker)
+- Uptime percentage: Site returns HTTP 200 status code (measured by UptimeRobot and a custom checker)

 - Response time (TTFB): Time from request to first byte received (Pingdom from 3 locations)